bppwrite/bppwrite.github.io/CONTRIBUTING-DEV.md

 A [custom Docker image](https://hub.docker.com/r/marcguyer/docker-golang-npm/) was created for this purpose and includes the needed versions of Go and Nodejs.

 Wercker is engaged immediately after a new commit (or a set of commits) is pushed to the Github repository.
-Wercker, via it's configured build steps, compiles and minifies the javascript code, builds the Hugo site, then deploys the resulting static files to the [master branch](bppwrite/bppwrite.github.io/tree/master)
+Wercker, via it's configured build steps, compiles and minifies the javascript and scss code, builds the Hugo site, then deploys the resulting static files to the [master branch](bppwrite/bppwrite.github.io/tree/master)

+The latest build is automatically rerun every morning at 7am so that date-based logic can be somewhat dynamic.
+This is scheduled via @marcguyer's Zapier account.